Visualizing high-dimensional loss landscapes with Hessian directions: Applications to neural networks

 \section{Applications to neural networks}

-We now compare projections $L(\theta^*+\alpha \eta+\beta \delta)$ using (i) dominant Hessian directions (\ie, eigenvectors that are associated with the largest magnitude positive and negative eigenvalues of $H_\theta$) and (ii) random directions.
+We now compare projections $L(\theta^*+\alpha \eta+\beta \delta)$ using (i) {\em dominant Hessian directions} (\ie, eigenvectors that are associated with the largest-magnitude positive and negative eigenvalues of $H_\theta$) and (ii) random directions.
 Hessian directions were computed using HVPs without an explicit representation of $H_\theta$ (see Algorithm~\ref{alg:hessian_directions}).
-We first compute the largest magnitude eigenvalue and then use an annihilation method~\cite{burden2015numerical} to compute the second largest magnitude eigenvalue of opposite sign.
+We first compute the largest-magnitude eigenvalue and then use an annihilation method~\cite{burden2015numerical} to compute the second largest-magnitude eigenvalue of opposite sign.
 More details on the annihilation algorithm are provided in Appendix~\ref{app:annihilation}.
 Other deflation techniques can be used to find additional Hessian directions.

 Instead of explicitly representing the Hessian $H_\theta$, Algorithm~\ref{alg:hessian_directions} evaluates products between $H_\theta$ and a vector $v\in\mathbb{R}^N$ using the identity